-Proceeds from appeals are a source of revenue for the company.
+- (a) Proceeds from appeals are a source of revenue for the company.
 The company has determined that, other than relying on the auditor of the appeal, it is impracticable to establish control over the collection of proceeds from appeals prior to entry into its records.
 Accordingly, as the evidence available to me regarding revenue from this source was limited, my audit procedures with respect to proceeds from appeals had to be restricted to the amounts recorded in the financial records.
-I am therefore unable to express an opinion whether the proceeds of appeals which the company obtained are complete.
+I am therefore unable to express an opinion whether the proceeds of appeals which the company obtained are complete. - (b) Both the investment in Morgan Stanley managed investments and the investment performance are based upon the portfolio reviews provided by Morgan Stanley.
+These are not accompanied by an independent auditor statement at this time.
+As such I do not express an opinion as to whether these investments are accurate and complete.